interview: fasha mahjoor, founder of neoteryx and phenomenex

 You say Neoteryx’s blood microsampling technology modernizes blood collection.
 How so?

-Remote sampling opens new pathways and possibilities across drug clinical trials, telemedicine, therapeutic drug monitoring, personalized medicine, addiction recovery, elder care, and the entire spectrum of health and wellness.
+Remote sampling opens new applications, pathways and possibilities across drug clinical trials, telemedicine, therapeutic drug monitoring, personalized medicine, addiction recovery, elder care, and the entire spectrum of health and wellness.

 Neoteryx has been at it for just over four years now, what makes blood microsampling continue to be worth the risk?